 This section of the Way is all on cobblestone, or actually granite setts along the avenues and pedestrian ways.
 The Way continues on its granite cobblestone walkway as the Avenida dos Pescadores becomes a street for motor vehicles once again.

-400 meters later, the boardwalk ends on the Avenida Jardim do Praia, by the beach the Praia do Esteiro.
+About 240 meters later, this first boardwalk system ends on the Avenida Jardim do Praia, by the beach, the Praia do Esteiro.
 Continue on the Avenida Jardim do Praia for 1/2 kilometer or so, passing by one beach after another.
 When the road ended, we turned onto the Rua do Sargaceiro, to walk again by the beach on a developed road.
 Here the beaches are rocky, and the beachfront is lined with quaint beach houses along the road.

 The beaches are rugged here and the wind was picking up.
 We put on our jackets and even got a brief spritzing of rain.